Rem01Gaming/encore/website/docs/guide/webui-and-configuration.md

 ::: warning
 Do NOT enable this option if you're testing ROMs or apps, as it will completely disable system logging.
 Software that depends on `logd` service will not working properly!
 :::

-### Bypass Charging on Gameplay
-Enable bypass charging when playing games, allowing your device to directly draw power from the charger, bypassing the battery entirely.

 ### DND on Gameplay
 Enable do not disturb mode when playing games. limits interruptions from notifications and calls, allowing you to play your favorite games without any distraction.